da-luce/cornell-autobike/README.md

 - Each module should contain an `__init__.py` file along with a `README.md` which contains basic documentation on how one should use the file:
-  - Exported constants or functions
+  - Exported constants and functions
   - Implementation documentation as seen fit
 - Each module should have a corresponding `test_moduleX.py` file containing `pytest` tests
   - Perhaps, add a small [mermaid](https://mermaid.live) diagram